 1. Ground Design in Business Vision and Objectives

-Before jumping into visuals or wireframes, take a step back.
-Ask: What does the company aim to achieve?
-What challenges are we solving?
-Where are we headed?
+Before you touch Figma, step back.
+What is the company trying to achieve?
+What problems are we solving?
+Where is this thing going?

 How to get there:

-Host collaborative strategy sessions with founders, product leads, and designers
+Run strategy sessions with founders, product leads, and designers.
+Get everyone in the same room.

-Translate broad objectives such as “increase customer retention” into actionable design goals like “streamline onboarding experience”
+Turn broad goals like "increase retention" into actionable design goals like "simplify onboarding so people actually stick."

-When everyone understands the why behind the product, design naturally becomes a powerful tool for driving impact.
+When the team understands the why behind the product, design stops being decoration.
+It becomes a tool for driving real outcomes.

 2. Bring Stakeholders into the Design Process Early

 Alignment starts with communication.
-Involving stakeholders from across departments - product, engineering, marketing, or leadership—creates shared understanding and ownership.
+If you involve people from product, engineering, marketing, and leadership early, you build shared understanding and ownership.
+Not just approval at the end.

 Best practices:

-Kick off each design phase with a shared goals meeting
+Kick off each design phase with a goals meeting.
+Get alignment before you get deep.

-Maintain ongoing feedback through weekly check-ins or async updates
+Keep feedback flowing through weekly check-ins or async updates.

-Cross-functional input strengthens your work and ensures design solutions meet both user and business needs.
+Cross-functional input makes the work stronger and ensures design solutions actually meet user and business needs.

 3. Connect User Needs with Business Goals

-Design is most impactful when it bridges the gap between what users need and what the business wants to achieve.
+Design hits hardest when it bridges what users need with what the business wants.

-Conduct interviews and usability tests to uncover pain points and behavior
+Run interviews and usability tests to uncover real pain points and behavior.

-Map out customer journeys to identify where design can drive both user satisfaction and performance
+Map customer journeys to find where design can improve both experience and performance.

-Look for moments that serve both goals, such as reducing friction while increasing conversions
+Look for moments that serve both sides.
+Reducing friction while increasing conversions, for example.

-Strategic design solves human problems while supporting business outcomes.
+Strategic design solves human problems and supports business outcomes at the same time.

 4. Set Measurable, Impact-Driven Design Goals

-Avoid vague goals like “make the UI better.”
-Instead, anchor your efforts to clear, measurable outcomes that support business growth.
+Vague goals like "make the UI better" don't help anyone.
+Anchor your work to clear, measurable outcomes tied to business growth.

-Improve Net Promoter Score by 10 points within six months
+Improve NPS by 10 points within six months

-Use the SMART framework: Specific, Measurable, Achievable, Relevant, and Time-bound.
-Share these goals with your team and revisit them often.
+Use SMART: Specific, Measurable, Achievable, Relevant, Time-bound.
+Share these with your team.
+Revisit them regularly.

 5. Embrace a Culture of Testing, Learning, and Iteration

-Both products and businesses evolve quickly.
-A flexible, learning-oriented design process helps keep pace.
+Products and businesses move fast.
+A flexible, learning-oriented design process keeps up.

-Testing prototypes early and often with real users
+Test prototypes early and often with real users.

-Leveraging tools like Hotjar, FullStory, or Mixpanel for behavioral insights
+Use tools like Hotjar, FullStory, or Mixpanel for behavioral insights.

-Consistent testing ensures your design stays rooted in reality and aligned with changing needs.
+Consistent testing keeps design rooted in reality and responsive to changing needs.

 6. Make the Business Case for Design

-Designers understand the value of design—but others might not.
-Speak in terms that resonate with stakeholders by linking design to performance.
+Designers understand the value of design.
+Others might not.
+Speak in terms that resonate with stakeholders by connecting design to performance.

 Ways to communicate impact:

-When design is viewed as a strategic asset, it earns influence at the decision-making table.
+When design is seen as a strategic asset, it earns a seat at the decision-making table.

 7. Tie UX Metrics to Business Performance